 If symptoms of bunion is severe, surgery is the only effective treatment to relieve the pain.
 The most appropriate type of surgery depend on multiple factors, such as the extent of changes associated with bunion bump deformities as well as the bone changes and position of the bones in the foot.
 Dr. Solomon will explain the reasoning behind a particular decision in your specific case.

 Most bunion surgeries include removing the bump from the big toe joint and shifting the bone over.
-A leading bunion surgeon in NYC, Dr. Solomon will do a minimal incision over the deformity to get an optimal cosmetic result.
-To prevent the deformity from returning, the bunions specialist typically moves the metatarsal bone over to prevent re-occurrence of the bump.
+The leading bunion surgeon, Dr. Solomon will do a minimal incision over the deformity to get an optimal cosmetic result.
+To prevent the deformity from returning, the bunions specialist typically moves the metatarsal bone over to prevent the re-occurrence of the bump.

 Your podiatrist is surgically trained to correct this deformity and will guide you to the newest procedure such as laser bunion surgery (aka non-invasive bunion removal) that suits your lifestyle and expectations.
-You will follow-up with your local New York City foot doctor or Dr. Solomon, bunion removal specialist every 1-2 weeks during your recovery to check the bone healing via x-rays.
+You will follow-up with your local New York City foot doctor or Dr. Solomon every 1-2 weeks during your recovery to check the bone healing via x-rays.

-Every surgery has risk factors even if performed by the best bunion surgeon in NYC.
-The risks associated with a bunionectomy are pain, infection, blood clot and damage to the nerves, as well as the potential re-occurrence of the bunion deformity.
+Every surgery has risk factors even if performed by the best bunion surgeon in New York.
+Some of the risks associated with a bunionectomy are pain, infection, blood clot and damage to the nerves, as well as the potential of bunion deformity re-occurrence.

-Once you’ve decided to go ahead with the minimally invasive bunion removal surgery, your NYC podiatry doctor will discuss all the benefits, risks and alternatives to surgical correction and answer any questions you may have.
+Once you’ve decided to go ahead with the no scar, minimally invasive bunion removal surgery, our podiatry doctor will discuss all the benefits, risks and alternatives to surgical correction and answer any questions you may have.